Arcade-With-Us/IoT-Projects/Chaotic Random Number generator using microcontroller/Readme.md

 | Non-linear dynamics| Visualize chaos using the Logistic Map |
 | Serial Plotting| Real-time value tracking for debugging or display |
 | Cross-platform analysis| Use Arduino + Python for hybrid data processing |

+---
+## ✅ Conclusion
+This project successfully combines chaotic mathematics, data plotting, and hardware analog signal generation in a compact educational setup.
+It’s a great example of interdisciplinary work between mathematics, electronics, and embedded programming.
+---